 Preparing for a Consult

-Providers should have basic patient information available when calling, including patient’s name or initials, date of birth, medical record number, zip code, race/ethnicity and gender.
-We also ask for insurance in case we need to research referrals/resources for you.
+Providers should have basic patient information available when calling, including the patient’s name or initials, date of birth, medical record number, zip code, race/ethnicity, and gender.
+We also ask for the patient’s insurance information (if applicable) in case we need to conduct research for referrals/resources.
+Additionally, consider the following questions, as the child psychiatrist may ask them when assessing the patient’s specific situation:

 Safety: Are there concerns about the patient’s safety?